-At the time of this writing, the Scan Chain definition allows for up to one link and one activity LED per port.
+At the time of this writing, the Scan Chain definition allows for up to one link/activity and one speed LED per port.
 A total of up to 8 ports are supported in the Scan Chain.
 The bit stream defines the LEDs to be active low (ON).
 The Scan Chain LED implementation allows the NIC LED indicators to be remotely located on the OCP 3.0 compliant chassis (e.g. front LED indicators with rear I/O cards).

+Add-in Card LED Configuration

+For low I/O count small form-factor cards without built in light pipes (such as 1x QSFP28, 2x SFP28), or a large form-factor OCP 3.0 NIC, where additional I/O bracket area is available, the card may optionally implement on-board link/activity indications in addition to the Scan Chain LED stream.
+The recommended local (on-card) LED implementation uses two physical LEDs (a discrete Link/Activity LED and a bi-colored Speed A/Speed B LED).
+Table 6 describes the add-in card LED implementations.

+Table 6: Add-in Card LED Configuration with Two Physical LEDs per Port